emmajanedrews/base-template/_posts/2017-08-17-what-is-the-cost-of-an-appraisal.md

 However, after the Dodd-Frank era, it has since been necessary that lenders rotate their certified area appraisers.

-While they are aware of the stakes for both the buyer and seller, **an appraiser cannot base their appraisal strictly on the sales price.&nbsp;**Appraisers will look at comparable homes to help them determine value.
+While they are aware of the stakes for both the buyer and seller, **an appraiser cannot base their appraisal strictly on the sales price.**Appraisers will look at comparable homes to help them determine value.

 Low appraisals can happen.
 At that time, however, you have a couple of options.
 You can either renegotiate the contract or, in some cases, you may get a second opinion.